An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Methods

 \subsubsection{Sources of uncertainty}

-Using a Bayesian generative parametric classification model allows identification of the different sources of uncertainties influencing the final output class uncertainty given a new measured input: \begin{itemize} \item $p(\pmb{\phi}|\pmb{\alpha})$ represents prior class uncertainty (the class prior). \item $p(\pmb{\theta}|\pmb{\beta})$ represents prior uncertainty in the model parameters (the model prior). \item $p(\mathbf{x}|\pmb{\chi},\pmb{\zeta})$ represents the input measurement uncertainty. \item $p(\pmb{\eta}|\mathcal{D},\pmb{\beta})$ represents the uncertainty in the model parameters given the measurement training data (the model posterior). \item $P(\Tilde{y}=c_k|\mathcal{D},\pmb{\alpha})$ represents the uncertainty in the predicted class given the measurement training data (the class posterior). \end{itemize} The model uncertainty parametrised by $\pmb{\eta}$ and $\pmb{\phi}$ has been averaged over to obtain the output class probabilities, which is the standard procedure in Bayesian inference~\cite{murphy_machine_2012}.
+Using a Bayesian generative parametric classification model allows identification of the different sources of uncertainties influencing the final output class uncertainty given a new measured input.
+This categorisation of uncertainties gives a specific implementation of the framework outlined in~\cite{Bilson_2025}: \begin{itemize} \item $p(\pmb{\phi}|\pmb{\alpha})$ represents prior class uncertainty (the class prior). \item $p(\pmb{\theta}|\pmb{\beta})$ represents prior uncertainty in the model parameters (the model prior). \item $p(\mathbf{x}|\pmb{\chi},\pmb{\zeta})$ represents the input measurement uncertainty. \item $p(\pmb{\eta}|\mathcal{D},\pmb{\beta})$ represents the uncertainty in the model parameters given the measurement training data (the model posterior). \item $P(\Tilde{y}=c_k|\mathcal{D},\pmb{\alpha})$ represents the uncertainty in the predicted class given the measurement training data (the class posterior). \end{itemize} The model uncertainty parametrised by $\pmb{\eta}$ and $\pmb{\phi}$ has been averaged over to obtain the output class probabilities, which is the standard procedure in Bayesian inference~\cite{murphy_machine_2012}.